PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     <b>Charcoal</b> – I used a charcoal background in the ‘Footer’, ‘Our Services’ section and the ‘Lunch’ section.
 The Charcoal section adds a sense of change to the page and also gives a modern feel when paired with the dominant white background.
 ‘Antiquewhite’ was used as the font colour, in order to lift the text.

     <b>Green and Red</b> – The Call to action buttons are either green or red.
 The green is intended to fit well with the feeling of making a healthy choice.
 The red was used to convey a sense of urgency.
-According to a post on [Yahoo]( https://smallbusiness.yahoo.com/advisor/truth-best-worst-call-action-button-colors-website-212506540.html) “Many people make the statement that Red usually goes hand in hand with stop, but studies show it is one of the best colours to use for call to action buttons.”
+According to [Yahoo] (https://smallbusiness.yahoo.com/advisor/truth-best-worst-call-action-button-colors-website-212506540.html) “Many people make the statement that Red usually goes hand in hand with stop, but studies show it is one of the best colours to use for call to action buttons.”

     #### List of all the colours used throughout the website:
     •	#46b123ed (Green)